the-engine-room/library/_books/agriculture.md

 ## Acknowledgements

-Content by Lindsay Ferris and Zara Rahman for [The Engine Room](https://theengineroom.org), funded by GODAN.
+Content by Lindsay Ferris and Zara Rahman for [The Engine Room](https://theengineroom.org), with research and project assistance from Tom Walker and Kara Kaminski-Killany.
+This work was made possible through the financial support of [GODAN](http://www.godan.info/).
 Illustrations by Dimitrios Stamatis and production by Tin Geber.

 First published September 2016.
 The full report is available for download as a [PDF](http://www.godan.info/file/46934/download?token=Co5JuSLO).